zhijiexia98/Chat-Bot-Application/RD.md

 The scope of the project includes the design, development, testing, and deployment of the chat application on the web platform.

 ## 2. Overall Description
+The chatbot application offers users five distinct functions:

+Interactive Chatbot:

+Enables users to engage in conversations with our chatbot.
+Dark Theme Switch:

+Allows users to switch to a dark theme for a different visual experience.
+Light Theme Switch:

+Provides the option for users to switch to a light theme.
+Conversation History Clearing:

+Empowers users to clear the conversation history for a fresh start.
+Message Sending:

+Permits users to send messages within the application.
+Our chatbot is equipped to:

+Confirmation Response:

+Responds with a thoughtful "let me think :)" to acknowledge receipt of user information.
+Real-time Answers:

+Utilizes the ChatGPT API to provide prompt and accurate responses to user queries.
 ### 2.1 Product Perspective

 The chat application is a self-contained system that does not require integration with existing systems.
 It will be accessible via modern web browsers.